VeryGoodOpenSource/r13n/bricks/r13n/README.md

 ---

 A brick that generates regionalization (r13n) code from arb files.
+Designed to be used in conjunction with the [r13n][github_r13n_link] Flutter package.

 ## Getting Started 🚀